Say Cheese for Protein

 Activity 2: The Science of Cheesemaking

 Preparation: Prior to class, gather the ingredients and kitchen supplies outlined in the Mozzarella Cheese recipe.
-If possible, make the recipe once before class for practice.
-Determine the best option for your class and the resources you have available.
+If possible, make the recipe once before class if you have never made it before.
+The Making Mozzarella Cheese in the Classroom video can also help illustrate the steps.
+Determine if you will make the cheese as a demonstration or if your students can make their own batches of cheese based on the resources you have available.

 - Student Lab Participation: If you have kitchen lab space and supplies available, allow student groups to each make their own batch of cheese.
-A live or video demonstration of the process is recommended first.
+See the following tips gathered from the pilot testing of the lesson:

 - Show the Healthy Snack Box Ideas image to the class (slide 16).
 Ask students to identify what each box has in common. (no added sugars, fresh fruits and vegetables, only whole grain carbohydrates, protein, etc.)

 - Have students turn to Part 2 of the Say Cheese for Protein student handout.